appeler/naampy/README.rst

 * Voting registration lists may not be accurate, systematically underrepresenting poor people, minorities, and similar such groups.

-* Voting registration lists are at best a census of adult citizens.
+* Voting registration lists are, at best, a census of adult citizens.
 But to the extent there is prejudice against women, etc., that prevents them from reaching adulthood, the data bakes those biases in.

 * Indian names are complicated.
 We do not have good parsers for them yet.
 We have gone for the default arrangement.
 Please go through the notebook to look at the judgments we make.
 We plan to improve the underlying data over time.